marchmaterials/voting-platform/README.md

 ## Getting Started

+Create a new Neon branch for your local dev environment in the Neon Console["https://console.neon.tech/app/projects/fragrant-unit-07862890/branches"]
+Click "Connect" and copy the connection string.
+Make this string your `DATABASE_URL` in your local `.env` file.

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev